• Skip to primary navigation

 I find it easiest if I place my knife blade in the middle of the squash while it's standing on a cut end.
 Cutting towards the other end of the squash then turning the squash around and cut the other side.

 With the squash cut in half, I will take a large spoon and scrape the seeds out.
-You can save the seeds and roast them for a treat or dry them out to plant in a vegetable garden.
+You can save the seeds and roast them for a treat just like you would pumpkin seeds.
+Or they can be dried out to use as seeds to plant in a vegetable garden.

 Cooking The Acorn Squash